JamesTheBard/sisyphus-matroska/README.md

 - **1.0.3**: MIME-types are automatically determined if no MIME-type is provided with an attachment via the `mimetypes` Python library.

+- **1.0.4**: MIME-types are now automatically determined by `mkvmerge` and no longer rely on the Python library.

 ## Pythonic Version

 ```python